Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

        todo!("Implement")
    }

-We ensure the contract name matches the one of our smart contract, and we choose to name this function ``"smash"``.
+We ensure that the contract name matches the one of our smart contract and we choose to name this function ``smash``.
-Since the owner is about to empty the piggy bank, it would not make sense to allow a non-zero amount, meaning we do not add the ``payable`` attribute here.

 To access the contract owner, we use a getter function exposed by the context ``ctx``: